6 Must-do LinkedIn tips for new grads

 The second headline displays your knowledge and experience in human resources rather than just your current title.
 It appeals to recruiters, but more importantly it can capture the attention of senior level members because of your knowledge of business and corporate communications.

-Even Santa Claus has a captivating headline:
+As the experts share, even Santa Claus has a captivating headline:

 The last thing you want is for a recruiter to reach out to you to an old email address or phone number.
 Updating your contact information is the easiest task of all the updates listed.
 Simply click “Edit Profile” and go to “Edit Contact Info” which is located right below your picture and headline.